Paignton: Governance

 Most of Paignton is in the Torbay constituency.
 At the 2015 general election, Kevin Foster became the Conservative MP with a majority of 3,286.
 He retained it with a majority of 14,283 in 2017.
-Some areas in the southern and western parts of the town are in the Totnes constituency.
+Some areas in the southern and western parts of the town are in the South Devon constituency.
 In 2015, Sarah Wollaston retained the seat for the Conservative Party with a majority of 18,385, reduced to 13,477 in 2017.
-Wollaston later resigned, February 2019, from the Conservative Party and after moving between various political parties and finally as an independent M.P. before standing for the Liberal Democrats at the December 2019 general election.
-She was defeated by Anthony Mangnall for the Conservative party with a 12,724 majority.
+Wollaston resigned from the Conservative Party in February 2019, moving between various political parties and sitting as an independent MP, before standing for the Liberal Democrats at the December 2019 general election.
+She was defeated by the Conservative candidate, Anthony Mangnall, with a majority of 12,724.